Purchasing a BackpAQ

 Getting started with your BackpAQ V4 takes just a few minutes:

-- Step 1 — Charge: Connect your BackpAQ to a USB power source and charge fully before first use.
-The LED indicator will turn solid green when charged.
+- Step 1 — Charge: Connect BackpAQ to a USB power source and charge fully before first use.
+The LED turns solid green when charged.

-- Step 3 — Install the app: Download the free BackpAQ app (via Blynk) on your iOS or Android phone.
-Sign in with your BackpAQ account credentials.
+- Step 2 — Install the Blynk app: Download the free Blynk IoT app on your iOS or Android phone from the App Store or Google Play.
+Create a free Blynk account if you don't have one.

 - Step 5 — Start a track: In the app, enter a track name and press Record.
-BackpAQ will begin logging your air quality readings along with GPS location as you move.
+BackpAQ logs air quality readings with GPS location as you move.
+Use hyphens instead of spaces in track names (e.g. Morning-Walk not Morning Walk).

 - Step 6 — View in AIView: Your data appears automatically in the BackpAQ AIView dashboard.
 Select your track to see the map, chart, and AI analysis.